Azure/azure-powershell/src/OracleDatabase/OracleDatabase.Autorest/docs/Update-AzOracleDatabaseAutonomousDatabase.md

 WhitelistedIP                                 :
 ```

-Updates an Autonomous Database resource.
+Update an Autonomous Database resource.
-For more information, execute `Get-Help Update-AzOracleDatabaseAutonomousDatabase`
+For more information, execute `Get-Help Update-AzOracleDatabaseAutonomousDatabase`.

 ## PARAMETERS